Stunted growth: 1990s to 2015

 In Africa, the highest rates of stunting were observed in East Africa (37.5%).
 Other sub-regions also had high rates, with 32.1% in West Africa, 31.2% in Central Africa, and 28.4% in Southern Africa.
 North Africa is at 18%, and the Middle East at 16.2%.
 In Asia, the highest rate was observed in the south at 34.4%.
 South-East Asia is at 26.3%.
 Pacific Islands also displayed a high rate at 38.2%.
 Central and South America were at 15.6 and 9.9% respectively.
 South Asia, given its high population and high prevalence of stunting, was the region currently containing the highest absolute number of children with stunting.

 The number of stunted children increased in Africa from 50.4 to 58.5 million from 2000 to 2015.
 This was despite the reduction in percentage prevalence of stunting and was due to the high rates of population growth.
 The data therefore indicates that the rate of reduction of stunting in Africa was able to counterbalance the increased number of growing children that fell into the trap of malnutrition due to population growth in the region, creating a cycle.
 This was also true in Oceania, unlike Asia and Latin America and the Caribbean where substantial absolute reductions in the number of stunted children were observed.

 The reduction in stunting was closely linked to poverty reduction and the will and ability of governments to set up solid multisectoral approaches to reduce chronic malnutrition.
 Low income countries were the only group with more stunted children today than in the year 2000.
 Conversely, all other countries (high-income, upper-middle income, lower-middle income) achieved reductions in the numbers of stunted children.
 This perpetuated a cycle of poverty and malnutrition, whereby malnourished children were not able to maximally contribute to economic development as adults, and poverty increases chances of malnutrition.

-2015 to 2022
+2015 to 2024

 By 2022, the number of stunted children under the age of 5 had gone down to 148.1 million (22% of children across the globe).

 Between 2020 and 2021, the maximum statistics dropped from 60% in Burundi and 55% in several other countries, to 55% in Burundi and 50% in several other countries; the extreme rate of child morality had changed from 21% in Sierra Leone to 12% in Niger (according to UNICEF).
 The WHO has also noted that while global stunting rates have been reduced over time, the decline has slowed down in rural areas and areas experiencing crises.

+The world has made progress to reduce child stunting, with a decrease in the prevalence from 26.4 percent in 2012 to 23.2 percent in 2024.